AntonioFasano/winfire.js/README.md

     PS> .\winfire /rule-del:myrule

-    Found 1 time(s) my-tcp-rule
+    Found 1 time(s) myrule
-    Removed one: my-tcp-rule
+    Removed one: myrule

-To understand the output, note that Windows allows to add more rules with the same name.
+To understand the output, remember  that Windows allows to add more rules with the same name.
 If you have *n* of them, you have to use `/rule-del`  *n* times.
 Normally the last rule  added will be removed first.